-Acute pancreatitis is caused when trypsin becomes activated within the pancreas.
-Trypsin is an enzyme that is produced in the pancreas and released into the intestines, where it breaks down proteins as part of the digestive system.
+Acute pancreatitis occurs when trypsin becomes activated within the pancreas.
+Trypsin is an enzyme that is produced in the pancreas and released into the intestines, where it breaks down proteins as part of digestion.

 Trypsin is inactive until it has reached the intestines.
 If trypsin becomes activated inside the pancreas, it will start to digest the pancreas itself, leading to irritation and inflammation of the pancreas.
 This becomes acute pancreatitis.

-Alcohol can cause a process which triggers the activation of trypsin inside the pancreas, as can gallstones.
+Consuming alcohol can cause a process that triggers the activation of trypsin inside the pancreas, as can gallstones.

-This is also known as alcoholic chronic pancreatitis.
+This is also known as alcohol-related chronic pancreatitis.